 According to the World Health Organization, Hong Kong is ranked in the top 20% most polluted cities in the world.
 Poor air quality has become a serious health hazard to humans and the impact on human health continues to be recognized as the invisible killer.
 Air pollution causes 24% of stroke deaths, 25% of heart disease deaths, and 43% of lung disease and lung cancer deaths.
 7 million people die from pollution every year.

-Technology offers innovative ways to monitor and reduce risks and exposure, and there are some great apps.
-These provide an array of features including real-time air quality reports, forecasts, and location-specific information.
+Mobile technology offers innovative ways to monitor and reduce risks and exposure, and there are some great apps.
+These apps provide a wide range of features including real-time air quality reports, forecasts, and location-specific information.

-Here is our list of the best apps to measure air quality in Hong Kong.
+Check-out our list of the best apps to measure air quality in Hong Kong!

 Hong Kong Real-Time Air Quality App: Real-time Air Quality Health Index (HK AQHI)